runxiyu/lbmk/README.md

 Libreboot attempts to bridge this divide by providing a build system automating much of the coreboot image creation and customization.
 Secondly, the project produces documentation aimed at non-technical users.
-Thirdly, the project attempts to provide excellent user support via mailing lists and IRC.
+Thirdly, the project attempts to provide excellent user support via IRC.

 Libreboot already comes with a payload (GRUB), flashrom and other needed parts.
 Everything is fully integrated, in a way where most of